Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Google’s BeyondCorp Case

-• Eliminated VPN for internal employees.
+• VPN eliminated for internal employees.
 Access to internal applications happens over the Internet with strong authentication.

-• No “trusted network”.
-The internal corporate network gets the same treatment as the public Internet.
+• No “trusted network”: the internal corporate network gets the same treatment as the public Internet.

 For Google it worked because they had scale to build the infrastructure.
 For smaller companies, products like Cloudflare Access, Tailscale, ZScaler, or Microsoft Entra Conditional Access offer similar layers without building from scratch.